ankurkal/sandbox/README.md

 {"timestamp":"2018-06-14T16:30:24.847+0000","status":400,"error":"Bad Request","errors":[{"codes":["NotNull.userDetails.firstName","NotNull.firstName","NotNull.java.lang.String","NotNull"],"arguments":[{"codes":["userDetails.firstName","firstName"],"arguments":null,"defaultMessage":"firstName","code":"firstName"}],"defaultMessage":"must not be null","objectName":"userDetails","field":"firstName","rejectedValue":null,"bindingFailure":false,"code":"NotNull"}],"message":"Validation failed for object='userDetails'.
 Error count: 1","path":"/users"}
 ```

-### What just happened?
+### What Just Happened?

-Spring provides and implementation for the [JSR 303 spec](http://beanvalidation.org/1.0/spec/), which allows us to utilize the javax.validation annotations.
-By marking our fields with `@NotNull` and telling our request handler to use `@Valid`, we are saying that our `UserDetails` POJO *must* have no null fields.
-When we requested our resource with a missing firstName field, it resulted in an exception, which automatically mapped to an HTTP 400 (Bad Request).
+Spring provides an implementation for the JSR 303 specification.
+This specification lets you utilize the `javax.validation` annotations.
+By marking all fields with `@NotNull` and telling your request handler to use `@Valid`, you are saying that the `UserDetails` POJO must _not_ have any null fields.

+If you paid close attention, you noticed that the cURL above did not include the `firstName` field.
+Sending a request to the resource with a missing field resulted in an exception, which was automatically mapped to an HTTP 400 (Bad Request).
+In other words, the validation worked!

+_**Want to learn more?** See the chapter resources for a link to the full JSR 303 Bean Validation specification._

+---

-## Tests
+## Writing POST Action Tests
-In previous chapters we got an introduction to unit and integration testing for our Spring application.
-In order to test our _POST_ action,
-we are going to use the same dependencies and frameworks (_SpringBootTest, Mockito, JUnit_), if you are not familiar with the basic usage of those, please take a look at _step_4_.

-In our previous exercise we implemented a test to validate a _GET_ action against our controller.
-We will now implement unit and integration test for our _POST_ action.

-The next step is to go ahead and write the unit test for the _POST_ action.
-This should be done inside our _UserControllerTest_ as well.
-The expected behavior should be as follows:
+In the previous chapter, you learned how to write unit and integration tests to verify the behavior of your GET action.
+You can use the same dependencies (JUnit, Mockito, and SpringBootTest) to test your POST action.

+### Write a Controller Unit Test

+To test how `UserController` handles the POST action, write a unit test inside `UserControllerTest`.
+The test should verify the following expected behavior:

-* When given a valid user:
+* When given a valid user, the controller should:
-    * The controller should return a `201` status code.
+  * Return a 201 status code.
-    * The controller should return a response body similar to the user that was passed in, but adding an `id` property.
+  * Return a response body similar to the user that was passed in with the addition of an `id` property.

-_UserControllerTest_
+The code block below shows how the changed portions of **UserControllerTest.java** should look.
+Notice how you are using Mockito to mock `UserService`, just as you did for the GET unit test.

 ```
 public class UserControllerTest {
     UserService userService = Mockito.mock(UserService.class);
     final UserController controller = new UserController(userService);

+    ...

     @Test
     public void createUser(){